TeamReposit/api-docs/source/index.html.md

 # Introduction

 Welcome to the Reposit Partner API!
-You can use our API to authenticate with your supplier token and create new Reposits.
+You can use our API to create new Reposits from your system.

 <aside class="notice">
 For testing please use <code>https://demo.reposit.co.uk/deposits/</code> as the base url in the examples below.